 JFS In Your Community

 YOU: Our community members are the heart of our agency.
-This year we were supported by over 6,000 volunteer hours.
+This year our food pantries received over 300,000 pounds of food, household cleaners, sanitary supplies, and more thanks to the generosity of our community members, organizational partners, and business supporters.
 Thank you to everyone who gave their time, energy, and passion to JFS this year.